lucasscharenbroch/personal-site/content/blog/punching-through-the-board.md

 This is especially true if you're trying to break multiple boards with one punch (this might equate to multiple commits when developing a feature, or even multiple unrelated challenges tackled with a single [kreplit](https://www.urbandictionary.com/define.php?term=Kreplit)[^kreplit]).
 The boards might be spaced out, so the velocity of your fist when it reaches the first board doesn't do much to help you break the boards beyond it.
-It's critical that your fist maintains momentum as it passes through each board, because, as soon as it slows, the subsequent board will refuse to break, and you will be left sore-knuckled and disappointed.
+It's critical that your fist maintains momentum as it passes through each board, because, as soon as it slows, the subsequent board will refuse to break, and you will be left sore-knuckled and egg-faced.

 [^kreplit]: I learned about the wonderful word "kreplit" ("a unit of time and attention") from a [Jessica Kerr talk](https://www.youtube.com/watch?v=Lbcyyu8XB_Y&t=255s).
 You can imagine a kreplit equating to a single punch or kick.

-We can attain this though the same strategy used to break physical boards: by focusing on punching *through* the challenges: by refusing to slow once a task is done, by [finding a rhythm to commits](/blog/the-power-of-the-commit), by preventing ourselves from getting distracted in those critical moments where we decide between stopping and taking one more tug on the strand of solution.
+We can attain this through the same strategy used to break physical boards: by focusing on punching *through* the challenges: by refusing to slow once a task is done, by [finding a rhythm to commits](/blog/the-power-of-the-commit), by preventing ourselves from getting distracted in those critical moments where we decide between stopping and taking one more tug on the strand of solution.

 This mind-set can be applied on the next level up too: each punch (or kreplit) can be thought of as a bigger type of board, which is punched by a bigger fist (a work/grind-session), and each of those is its own board, which is punched by an even bigger fist (the work week), etc.